leonardoInf/cli_dialog/README.md

 - Use 'W' and 'S' keys instead of arrow up and arrow down
 - Colors are a little different
-- the unicode right indicator is replaced by a simple >
+- the UTF-16 right indicator is replaced by a simple >

 You can run the tests locally on your WIndows machine and they should pass.